rongfengliang/castled/README.md

 Castled is a **Reverse ETL** solution which enables you to make the valuable customer insights lying on your data warehouse actionable by moving them to sales, markerting and support tools of your choice.
 We currently support all major data warehouses incluing *Snowflake*, *BigQuery*, *Redshift* and *Postgres* as the data source and some of the most popular sales, marketing and support solutions such as *Salesforce*, *Hubspot*, *Intercom*, *Google Ads* etc as the destination.

+Some of our key offerings include

+* Incremental data syncs from your cloud data warehouse
+* Automated failure handling and recovery.
+* Reliability and Resiliance at scale.
+* Java Annotated based UI framework to support the most complex UI forms from backend, thereby removing the prerequisite of having a UI developer to add a new connector.

 ## Getting Started
 ```